indexiatech/redux-immutablejs/README.md

-This library doesn't dictate any specific reducer structure, While `redux-immutable` focusing on [CRC](https://github.com/gajus/canonical-reducer-composition), while this library provides some [convertion middlewares](https://github.com/gajus/redux-immutable/issues/3) from FSA to CCA and vise versa, if you feel like going with _Redux's vanilla_ is the right approach, then consider using our library.
+This library doesn't dictate any specific reducer structure, While `redux-immutable` focusing on [CRC](https://github.com/gajus/canonical-reducer-composition), while this library provides some [conversion middlewares](https://github.com/gajus/redux-immutable/issues/3) from FSA to CCA and vise versa, if you feel like going with _Redux's vanilla_ is the right approach, then consider using our library.